- The measure of an angle is the amount of rotation from the initial side of the terminal side.

 b = c cos A + a cos C

-c = a cos B + b cos A
+c = a cos B + b cos A - The area Δ of a ΔABC is given by

 Δ = (1/2) bc sin A

-Δ = (1/2) ca sin B
+or Δ = (1/2) ca sin B

-• Let P(n) be a statement involving the natural number n such that -
+or Δ = (1/2) ab sin C - Let P(n) be a statement involving the natural number n such that -

-(i) P(1) is true and (ii) P(m + 1) is true, whenever P(m) is true then, P(n) is true for all ∈ N
+(i) P(1) is true and (ii) P(m + 1) is true, whenever P(m) is true then, P(n) is true for all n ∈ N

-• Let P(n) be a statement involving the natural number n such that -
+This is called first principle of mathematical inductions. - Let P(n) be a statement involving the natural number n such that -

-(i) P(1) is true and (ii) P(m + 1) is true, whenever P(n) is true for all ≤ m, then, P(n) is true for all ∈ N
+(i) P(1) is true and (ii) P(m + 1) is true, whenever P(n) is true for all n ≤ m, then, P(n) is true for all n ∈ N

-• Every polynomial equation f(x) = 0 of degree n has exactly n roots real or imaginary.
+This is called second principle of mathematical inductions. - Every polynomial equation f(x) = 0 of degree n has exactly n roots real or imaginary.

-• If ax2 + bx + c = 0, a ≠ 0 is a quadratic equation with real coefficients, then its roots α and β given by -
+- If ax2 + bx + c = 0, a ≠ 0 is a quadratic equation with real coefficients, then its roots α and β given by -

-α = (-b + (b-4ac))/ (2a)
+α = (-b + √(b2 -4ac))/ (2a)

-β = (-b - (b-4ac))/ (2a)
+β = (-b - √(b2 -4ac))/ (2a)

-α = (-b + D)/ (2a)
+or α = (-b + √D)/ (2a)

-β = (-b - D)/ (2a)
+β = (-b - √D)/ (2a)

-where D =
+where D = b2 -4ac

 (i) if D = 0, then

-α β = -b/2a
+α = β = -b/2a

 so, equation has real and equal roots.